-In closing, I will again emphasize that all of our accomplishments have been driven by people.
-The past year has highlighted the need for the right people in the right places at the right time.
-We work on this every day at Plymouth.
-To strengthen the alignment across stakeholders, all of our employees and board members receive restricted common stock grants as a meaningful part of their overall compensation.
-This is in keeping with our philosophy of employees as shareholders.
+In closing, I will again emphasize that Plymouth is a people-driven organization.
+Every team member is crucial to our success, and we invest in their careers and personal growth not only because it is the right thing to do but because it is the best way to achieve our collective goals.
+To strengthen the alignment across all stakeholders, we grant all our employees and board members restricted common stock grants as a meaningful part of their overall compensation.
+This aligns with our philosophy of employees as shareholders.

-On behalf of everyone at Plymouth I thank you for your continued confidence.
+On behalf of everyone at Plymouth, I thank you for your continued confidence in us.